wighawag/conquest-eth-player-handbook/guides/setting-up-your-account.md

 ### Public Signing Key

 The other signing message that you ll have to agree is to setup a public key for other to send you private message.
+This feature is not yet fully in place though.

+For now you can use for 2 purposes:

-This feature is not yet in place though and for now its only utility is for players to advertise a channel of their choice to be contacted (Discord for example).
-The message need to be signed only once.
+- advertise a channel of your choice to be contacted (Discord for example).
+- chat in the global and faction specific real-time chat box

 ![](../.gitbook/assets/2021-12-02\_1920x1080\_002.png)